randlab/pyKasso/README.md

 ## Installation
+Note: This may not work on non-Windows machines

 1. Clone this repository and make sure you are in the correct branch.
     - Go to this branch's GitHub page [here](https://github.com/randlab/pyKasso/tree/replace-fast-marching-with-HFM)